Récoltant-Manipulant (RM): What Makes Grower Champagne So Special

 • Less negotiating power for equipment and materials

-Without large marketing budgets, RM producers often must rely on word-of-mouth and direct sales.
-This limits their reach but also creates closer customer relationships.
+Without big marketing budgets, RM producers often have to rely on word of mouth and direct sales.
+This limits their reach, but also creates closer customer relationships.

 Pierre Peters (Le Mesnil-sur-Oger)